Mileage Reimbursement Calculator

 Practical Tips

-• Keep a detailed mileage log with dates, destinations, and business purpose for each trip—the IRS requires contemporaneous records to substantiate mileage claims, and handwritten notes in a notebook or mobile app are typically more defensible than reconstructed logs.
+- Keep a detailed mileage log with dates, destinations, and business purpose for each trip—the IRS requires contemporaneous records to substantiate mileage claims, and handwritten notes in a notebook or mobile app are typically more defensible than reconstructed logs.
+Consult a certified public accountant or tax professional for personalized advice on complex compensation and tax situations.

-• Record your vehicle's odometer reading at the start and end of each business trip to document actual miles driven; taking photos of the odometer adds credibility if you face an audit.
+- Record your vehicle's odometer reading at the start and end of each business trip to document actual miles driven; taking photos of the odometer adds credibility if you face an audit.
+Consult a certified public accountant or tax professional for personalized advice on complex compensation and tax situations.

-• Track when you cross state lines, as some states have different mileage rate requirements, and your reimbursement may need to be calculated separately for each state's applicable rate.
+- Track when you cross state lines, as some states have different mileage rate requirements, and your reimbursement may need to be calculated separately for each state's applicable rate.
+Consult a certified public accountant or tax professional for personalized advice on complex compensation and tax situations.

-• Compare the standard mileage rate against your actual fuel costs periodically; if you drive a fuel-efficient vehicle, the standard rate often covers much more than just gas, padding your profit on reimbursable miles.
+- Compare the standard mileage rate against your actual fuel costs periodically; if you drive a fuel-efficient vehicle, the standard rate often covers much more than just gas, padding your profit on reimbursable miles.
+Getting at least 2-3 quotes or price comparisons before committing helps ensure you are paying a fair market rate for your specific needs.

-• Distinguish between commuting miles (not reimbursable) and business miles—only trips that serve a business purpose after arriving at your workplace count, so your drive from home to the office doesn't qualify even if you stop at a client site on the way.
+- Distinguish between commuting miles (not reimbursable) and business miles—only trips that serve a business purpose after arriving at your workplace count, so your drive from home to the office doesn't qualify even if you stop at a client site on the way.
+Consult a certified public accountant or tax professional for personalized advice on complex compensation and tax situations.

 Frequently Asked Questions